eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 [#40](https://github.com/eddelbuettel/r2u/issues/40) and
 [#55](https://github.com/eddelbuettel/r2u/issues/55)).

-Sadly, quite hard.
-This is essentially somewhere between the third or fourth time I tried to build something like this (some history is in [this paper](https://arxiv.org/abs/2103.08069)), and it only got as (amazingly !)  far as it is has gotten because I could build on existing binaries.
+Sadly, it can be quite hard.
+This is essentially somewhere between the third or fourth time I tried to build something like this (some history is in [this paper](https://arxiv.org/abs/2103.08069)), and it only got as (amazingly !)  far as it is has gotten because I could build on existing binaries (later replaced by build under GitHub Actions).
 None of that rich infrastructure exists for other hardware platforms, and recall that all this also works by plugging into and relying on `apt` so it would have to be a Debian (or Ubuntu) platform.
-Now, thanks to expanded support at GitHub Actions we can also support arm64.

-But direct hardware access would of course be preferable.
-If you read this and happen to be, say, a product manager at a large cloud provider, get in touch.
-I have the infrastructure here, and nearly three decades of experience creating `.deb` packages.
-This _can be done_ and on some platforms it makes a ton of sense to add support and the beginning of arm64 support shows.
-Otherwise the focus will remain in a `x86_64` world though we now also provide full arm64 support.
+But now, thanks to expanded support at GitHub Actions we can also support arm64.
+So starting with 24.04 both arm64 and amd64 are supported.

 ### Why can I not uninstall packages with `remove.packages()` ?